Low-Rank Tucker Approximation of a Tensor From Streaming Data: Time and Storage Complexity

 To compare the storage and time costs of both T.-TS and the one-pass algorithm, we separate the cost into two parts: one for forming the sketch, the other for each iteration of ALS.
 Assume the tensor to approximate has equal side lengths $I_1=\cdots = I_N = I$ and that the target rank for each mode is $R$.

 The suggested default parameters for the sketch in \cite{malik2018low} are $J_1 = 10R^{N-1}$ and $J_2 = 10R^{N}$.
 Our suggested default parameters are $k=2r, s=2k+1$.
 Under the choice of the default parameter, we compare the the cost of storage and time in \cref{tab:storage-comparison} and \cref{tab:time-comparison}.
-In most problems with data not perfectly low Tucker rank, i.e. $R > 4$, the suggested default setting of T.-TS typically leads to a higher storage cost.
+In most problems with data that is not exactly low rank, i.e. $R > 4$, the suggested default setting of T.-TS typically leads to a higher storage cost.
 Moreover, our algorithm uses less storage and is faster to compute, particularly for tensors with many modes $N$.

 However, the evaluation of the two algorithms should not be solely based on their default setups.
-If the memory constraint is set to be the same, our one-pass algorithm performs much better in the low-memory case, but slightly worse in the case with very high-memory as in \cref{fig:vary-memory}.
-The memory of our suggested setting typically implies a much smaller memory usage than their suggested setting.
+If the memory constraint is set to be the same, our one-pass algorithm performs much better in the low-memory case, but slightly worse in the high-memory case (see \cref{fig:vary-memory}).
+The memory required by our default parameters is typically much smaller than that required with the default parameters of \cite{malik2018low}.

-\subsection{Computational Complexity of \cref{alg:one_pass_fix_rank_appro}}
+\subsection{Computational Complexity of \cref{alg:fix_rank_appro}}

-Here, we will derive a fine-grained computation complexity for our one pass fixed-rank approximation algorithm.
+Here, we will calculate the computational complexity for our one-pass fixed-rank approximation algorithm.